Grouper/Cuttlefish/README.md

                  \\\\\

-_We're proud to announce that [Rory MacQueen](https://github.com/rmacqueen) has won the Cuttlefish Challenge with 296 correct._
+_We're proud to announce that [Rory MacQueen](https://github.com/rmacqueen) has won the Cuttlefish Challenge with 296 correct predictions._

 _Rory, from now on all of your Groupers are on us.
 Plus we'll screen every one you go on using your fresh algorithm._